Francescachen/School-project/README.md

 ### 🧩 Conclusion
 This project explored whether exercise, measured by step count, improves a person’s feeling of activeness.
 The Wilcoxon–Mann–Whitney test (p = 0.2447 > 0.05) showed no significant difference between the “active” and “inactive” groups, suggesting that step count alone may not directly enhance perceived activeness.
-Still, additional findings revealed strong and positive correlations between step count and calories burned, as well as slightly higher step counts among participants with neutral or happy moods.
-These results suggest that while step count may not directly increase activeness, regular physical activity could support both physical health and positive emotional states.
+However, step count was strongly correlated with calories burned and slightly higher among those with neutral or happy moods.
+These findings suggest that while step count may not directly improve activeness, consistent movement supports both physical health and positive mood.

 ## ⚙️ Tools Used
 R (tidyverse, ggplot2)